Fifth-generation fighter: Characteristics

-The emerging generation of advanced fighter aircraft in the first decades of the 21st century have come to be known as the fifth generation.
-The defining characteristics of such a fifth-generation fighter are not universally agreed and not every fifth-generation type necessarily has them all.
+The emerging generation of advanced fighter aircraft in the first decades of the 21st century has come to be known as the fifth generation.
+The defining characteristics of such a fifth-generation fighter are not universally agreed upon, and not every fifth-generation type necessarily has them all.
 Some generation counts include more than five leading up to the emerging new generation.

-Whereas previous fourth-generation fighters emphasized maneuverability and close-range dogfighting, typical fifth generation characteristics include:
+Whereas previous fourth-generation fighters emphasized maneuverability and close-range dogfighting, typical fifth-generation characteristics include: